-The main iteration loop calculates the sequence of gradients, and the sequence of coefficients according to the Lanczos recurrence.
-The sequence of control vectors that partially minimize the cost function is not explicitly generated.
-Thus, unlike e.g. M1QN3, the control vectors passed to SIM4D do not lie on a path towards the minimum, and the gradients returned by SIM4D do not, in general, decrease as the minimization proceeds.
-The optimal control vector and the corresponding gradient can, however, be determined as a linear combination of the Lanczos vectors.
+The main iteration loop calculates the sequence of gradients, and the sequence of coefficients according to the the Lanczos recurrence.
+The sequence of control vectors that partially minimise the cost function is not explicitly generated.
+Consecutive gradients do not, in general, decrease as the minimisation proceeds.
+The optimal control vector can be determined as a linear combination of the Lanczos vectors.
+Two convergence criteria are available with one based on monitoring the decrease of the norm of the gradient and the other based on monitoring the relative change in the norm of the control vector.
+The latter is used in practice with the first metric being still computed for the diagnostic purposes.